This section of the Final Questions and Answers complies with Canadian Organic Standards 2026 #

 Pest control in food processing facilities #

-No. Only substances in the Table 8.2 can be used to control pests in food processing facilities.
-Substances in Table 4.2 (column 2) are strictly for crop production.
-Please refer to CAN/CGSB-32.310 clause 8.3.3 for alternative pest control options for food processing facilities.
+No. Only substances in CAN/CGSB-32.311 Table 8.2 can be used to control pests in food processing facilities.
+Substances in CAN/CGSB-32.311 Table 4.2 (column 2) are strictly for crop production.
+Please refer to Clause 8.3.5 for alternative pest control options for food processing facilities.